 TIFI reserves the right to cancel, change and alter the program if necessary.
 Participants authorize TIFI to use their name, statements and likeness without charge, for promotional purposes in publications, advertising, video, web, new media, or other formats.

-If you select a 2 or 4 payment plan, the total on this order will reflect the full amount, but you will be charged based on the payment plan you selected.
+If you select a payment plan, the total on this order will reflect the full amount, but you will be charged based on the payment plan you selected.

 PLEASE SELECT AN OPTION FROM EACH CATEGORY BELOW

 Any unselected option category will prevent the order from being placed.
 If you are not attending the Pre-Conference, please choose "I will not be attending the Pre-Conference" under the Pre-Conference Workshop 1st and 2nd Choice categories.